Sombra (Overwatch): Gameplay

 Sombra is classified under the "Damage" role in Overwatch.
 She is equipped with a low-damage, high-capacity machine pistol for short-range combat.
-Her abilities allow her to hack enemies and their turrets, which prevents them from using their special or ultimate abilities or picking up health packs, though they may still use primary skills.
+Her abilities allow her to hack enemies and their deployables, which prevents them from using their abilities for 1 second after the hack is executed, though they may still use primary skills.
 Sombra's hacks also relay information about the opponent's health and ultimate ability status to her teammates, as long as they are within line-of-sight of the opponent, for about a minute from the hack.
 Her hacks can also be applied to health packs, allowing them to recharge at three times their normal speed, while also disabling their use for enemies.
-While her hacks on enemies are short, lasting six seconds, her hacks on health packs can last for a minute, unless hacked again before this minute runs out.
-Sombra may also put down a "translocator" to teleport, and can turn invisible for an infinite amount of time and gain a burst of speed to hide behind enemy lines to perform her hacks.
-Her ultimate ability is an EMP blast that deals 10k damage to all enemy barriers and shields, along with hacking enemies in the process.
+While her hacks on enemies are short, lasting ten seconds, her hacks on health packs last for 45 seconds, unless hacked again before this period ends.
+Sombra may also throw a "translocator" to teleport, making her invisible for 5 seconds and gaining a burst of speed to hide behind enemy lines to perform her hacks.
+Her ultimate ability is an EMP blast that destroys all enemy barriers and shields, along with hacking enemies and dealing 25% of their current health in the process.